hacid-project/climate-services-kg/doc/competency-questions/list.md

 	?operation ?plan
 ```

-List tasks and subtasks of a specific plan (in this case a ClimateInformationStudyPlan), in order of precedence, alongside the optional output information role of each subtask.
+List tasks and subtasks of a specific plan (in this case a ClimateDataCollectionPlan), in order of precedence, alongside the optional output information role of each subtask.

 ```sparql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>